-Place the end of your garden hose into the empty filter fitting.
+Place the end of your garden hose into the empty primary filter fitting or into the footwell.

 CAUTION: TO DECREASE BUILD UP ON COMPONENTS AND MINIMIZE ACRYLIC DAMAGE.

 Never fill with water from a water softener.
 If your water is extremely "hard," it is preferable to fill half-way with hard water and the rest of the way with softened water.
 Water that is too soft can be corrosive to metal components.